totara/code-sniffer/README.md

 # If needed, change "composer" to the composer executable on your machine.
 composer install --no-dev

-# add the standard
+# add the standard, use full path to the standard folder
-vendor/bin/phpcs --config-set installed_paths src/Standards
+vendor/bin/phpcs --config-set installed_paths /full/path/to/src/Standards

 # Now check what standards PHPCS can use…
 vendor/bin/phpcs -i